simonho288/chatbotcms-wcbot-server/README.md

-# WcBot | Chatbot CMS WooCommerce Server App
+WcBot | Chatbot CMS WooCommerce Server App

+# Deprecated: This is the old version of WcBot server.
+Please click here to go to [recent version 2.0](https://github.com/simonho288/chatbotcms-wcbot-server-2)

 ## 1. Overview